-Today the machine can still run, although the original Ni Cad batteries need replacing.
+This example in our collection can still run today, although the original Ni Cad batteries need replacing.

 Comment on This Page